-At the Competition, the Jury President re-confirms with the Experts who earlier indicated they will stand for CE and/or DCE.
+At the Competition, the Jury President or Skill Competition Manager re-confirms with the Experts who earlier indicated they will stand for the Skill Management Team.
 Any Experts indicating they no longer wish to stand are removed and those Experts who now wish to stand are added to the nominations.
 This part is completed by 18:00 on C4.
 The nominations are locked.

 The election commences at 18:00 on C4 and ends by 14:00 on C+1.
 Experts log-in to the Expert Centre and lodge their choices of three Experts in order of preference.
-The application will allocate three points to the first choice, two points to the second choice and one point to the third choice.
+The application will allocate three points to the first choice, two points to the second choice, and one point to the third choice.